nickegli/aks_terraform/README.md

 aks cluster demo for terraform

 ## How to use this template
-2. when executing this terraform script be sure to configure these values in variable.tf
+when executing this terraform script be sure to configure these values in the env.tf
+- cluster_name
 - customer_name
-- cluster_name
 - short_name
 - environment (tst/int/prd)